 Training as a Jewelry Designer

-„In the NAZO center I learned to become a master jeweller.
-Master Saber appointed me to become his assistant.
-I am proud of it - and I take even greater pains now.
-I don't want to disappoint him.
-What I wish for my future?
-We should establish a jewelry workshop - then we could all go on working together.
-It is a male profession - and to take root there is very hard.
-But we women – together– yes, that's how we could make it.“
+"In the NAZO center I have learned to become a master for jewelry.
+Master Saber made me his assistant.
+I am very proud of it - and I try even harder.
+I do not want to disappoint him in any case.
+My wish for the future?
+We should found a jewelry workshop - then we could keep working together.
+It is a male profession - and to settle down there is very hard.
+But we women - together - yes, this is how we can do it."

 This profession is highly acknowledged in the Afghan society and guarantees financial independence.
 It is very demanding and requires certain skills.
 The profession of jewelry design traditionally consists of two handicraft trades: Gold/Silversmithing and gemstone manufacturing.